 Why You're Working Harder But Feel Like You're Earning Less

-Definition: Productivity is the ratio of goods and services created by a certain amount of workers and capital.
 High productivity creates more output with less input.
 It's more valuable because it creates greater profit.
-It gives the company, industry or country an advantage over their competitors.
+It gives the company, industry, or country an advantage over their competitors.

 U.S. Productivity Trends

-Productivity was robust from the Civil War until 1973, averaging between 2 percent to 3 percent.
+Productivity was robust from the Civil War until 1973, averaging 2-3 percent.
 There were three growth spurts.

-During the 1920s and 1930s, productivity increased 2 to 3 percent annually.
-Innovations abounded in in electricity generation, internal combustion engines and telecommunications.
-There were new petrochemicals, including fertilizers for agriculture, plastics and pharmaceuticals.
+During the 1920s and 1930s, productivity increased 2-3 percent annually.
+Innovations abounded in in electricity generation, internal combustion engines, and telecommunications.
+There were new petrochemicals, including fertilizers for agriculture, plastics, and pharmaceuticals.
 In the 1920s, productivity gains in manufacturing averaged 5 percent a year.

-Between 1940s and 1973, the growth spurt continued.
-Productivity gains were 1.5 percent to 2 percent a year as innovations spread throughout the country.
+Between 1940 and 1973, the growth spurt continued.
+Productivity gains were 1.5-2 percent a year as innovations spread throughout the country.
 Contrary to popular opinion, the World War II effort didn't improve productivity in anything other than medical care.

 Productivity slowed until the period 1995 through 2004.
-That's when it increased between 1 percent and 1.5 percent thanks to information technology.
-(Source: "Total Factor Productivity Growth in Historical Perspective," Congressional Budget Office, March 2013.)
+That's when it increased between 1 and 1.5 percent thanks to information technology.

 Income Hasn't Kept Up